 - Rome apples were first known as Gillett’s Seedling.
 They were renamed Rome Beauty in 1832 in honor of the township they were born.

 - The original Rome tree survived into the 1850s until it met its demise by erosion of the shoreline.

 - Proctorville, Ohio, which lies in the Rome township, is known as the “Home of the Rome Beauty Apple.”

-- Rome has a great shelf life, is a favorite for cider, and is among the best apples for baking.
+- Rome apples have a great shelf life, are a favorite for cider, and are among the best apples for baking.